Services

 Common tools for operator workflows are Tulip, while tools for machine performance and predictive maintenance include MachineMetrics.

 Reduced downtime, reduced scrap, and increased production efficiency are all excellent outcomes of this technology.
-These projects require physical upgrades and significant integrations with operational technology systems, and many manufacturers address this with justifiable small, incremental changes.
+These projects require physical upgrades and significant integration with operational technology systems, so many manufacturers tackle them in small, justifiable increments instead of all at once.

-Databricks recommends prioritizing one of these critical-value use cases in this incremental approach first rather than attempting a full-scale plant-wide rollout.
+Databricks recommends prioritizing one of these critical-value use cases in this incremental approach first instead of attempting a full-scale plant-wide rollout.

 2. ERP and Commercial-Data AI